SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

     "CX_STATIC_CHECK.
 That is, it is statically checked.
 Without the "TRY control structure and catching the exception, a syntax warning "is displayed.
 And in the case of the example implementation, "the exception is indeed raised.
-Not cathcing the exception results "in a runtime error.
+Not catching the exception results "in a runtime error.
     TRY.
         DATA(test) = oref->inst_meth8( ip1 = 1 ).